priyabratswain009/hallo/ms-settings/README.md

 In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

-`/src/*` structure follows default Java structure.
+`/src/*` structure follows default Java structure..

 - `.yo-rc.json` - Yeoman configuration file
   JHipster configuration is stored in this file at `generator-jhipster` key.
 You may find `generator-jhipster-*` for specific blueprints configuration.